 This sentence opens and closes with redundant phrases; history is always in the past, and plans are always in the future: “His history indicates that you should not count on him to adhere to his plans.”

-17 Responses to “12 Tips for Clipping Unnecessary Words”
+17 thoughts on “12 Tips for Clipping Unnecessary Words”

 I read and re-read my writing and ‘slice and dice’ wherever I can.
 Sometimes less is more.